chhetribsurya/PartridgeChhetri_etal/README.md

-# "Occupancy maps of 208 chromatin-associated proteins in one human cell type"
+# Occupancy maps of 208 chromatin-associated proteins in one human cell type

-## All the codes used in this project, and study, are segregated into their language specific platforms : Python, R and Shell (bash,awk)
+## All the codes used in this project, and study, are split into their language specific platforms : Python, R and Shell (bash,awk)

 ##### `Code execution may require installation of following softwares and dependencies:`